Does Cos Start At Max Or Min

 The Unit Circle and the Cosine Function

 The unit circle provides a geometric interpretation of trigonometric functions.
-Imagine a circle with a radius of 1 centered at the origin (0,0) on a Cartesian plane.
+And imagine a circle with a radius of 1 centered at the origin (0,0) on a Cartesian plane.
 If we draw a line from the origin to a point on the circle, forming an angle x (measured counterclockwise from the positive x-axis), then the x-coordinate of that point is equal to cos(x), and the y-coordinate is equal to sin(x).

 The Graph of the Cosine Function